AIasd/2020_CARLA_challenge/README.md

 A window should pop up.

 ### Download a LBC pretrained model
 LBC model is one of the models supported to be tested.
-A pretrained-model's checkpoint can be found at [Wandb project](https://app.wandb.ai/bradyz/2020_carla_challenge_lbc).
+A pretrained-model's checkpoint can be found at LBC author's provided [Wandb project](https://app.wandb.ai/bradyz/2020_carla_challenge_lbc).

 Navigate to one of the runs, like https://app.wandb.ai/bradyz/2020_carla_challenge_lbc/runs/command_coefficient=0.01_sample_by=even_stage2/files